fabiolnh/clean-code/README.md

 - Blank Lines: Do not use blank lines within methods.
 Exclude them.
 - Duplicated Code: Extract duplicated code into a method (in general).
 There may be exceptions.
 - Variable Declarations: Avoid declaring variables too far from their utilization.
 - Early Returns: In a lot of "ifs", abort conditions as early as possible.
 Use "return" and "continue".
+This way there are no "Hadouken"
 - Excessive Ternaries: Replace overly complex ternary expressions with "if" statements.
 - Exceptions: Instead of returning error codes, throw exceptions.